-- 1) Location.
-An Open Space Community may be created in the AF district. - 2) Access.
+- Location.
+An Open Space Community may be created in the AG, AF, and R-1 zoning district.s - 2) Access.
 The open space site plan shall have direct access to an improved public roadway suitable for year-round travel.
-Any interior access roads shall be designed and built in accordance with, Section 3.21.
+Any interior access roads shall be designed and built in accordance with the Private Road Design and Guidelines, Article III, Section 3.21.